Christ in 1 Timothy

 Christ Connection - The Family He Gathers

 When Jesus was told His mother and brothers were outside seeking Him, He asked, "Who is my mother?
 Who are my brethren?" and stretched out His hand to the disciples: "Behold my mother and my brethren."
-The church is the family of Jesus - not by blood but by His calling.
-That same relational language shapes how we address one another: as family, not subjects.
+The church is the family of Jesus, gathered by His calling.
+That same relational language shapes how we address one another: as family.

 Open the chapter → - 1 Timothy 6Curated